 All Governors are either Old Roedeanians (“ORs”) or members of the Council.

 Since 4th August 1966 the School has been a registered charity.
-The members of the Council are the School’s trustees.
+The members of the Council are the charity's Trustees.

 The current President of the Corporation is Lady Patten of Barnes OR, and her Vice-Presidents are Dr Jean Peacey OR and Mrs Sheila Fowler-Watt OR.

-The Chair of the Council of Trustees is Roger Sanders OBE and the Vice-Chair is Anne-Marie Martin MBE.
-The Clerk to the Council is John Fawcett-Ellis.
+The Interim Chair of Council is Vivien Smiley OR and the Vice-Chair is currently vacant.
+The Clerk to the Council is Dr Helen Mawby.